The UK has broken its record for the most coronavirus jabs given out in one day.

 Speaking at a Downing Street news briefing on Thursday, Prime Minister Boris Johnson said: “We’ve always said in a vaccination programme of this pace and scale some interruptions in supply are inevitable and it is true that in the short-term we’re receiving fewer vaccines than we had planned for a week ago.

 “We will receive slightly fewer vaccines in April than in March, but that is still more than we received in February.”

 He said there would be no slowing down of the planned road map out of lockdown.

 “We remain on track to reclaim the things we love, to see our families and friends again, to return to our local pubs, our gyms and sports facilities and of course our shops,” he said.

-Both the European and UK healthcare regulators have concluded that the benefits of the Oxford jab far outweigh the risks.
+On Thursday both the European and UK healthcare regulators concluded that the benefits of the Oxford jab far outweigh the risks.